VoronDesign/VoronUsers/printer_mods/henrikssn/euler_extruder/README.md

 ### Printed parts

 Print the `extruder_motor_plate.stl`, all other parts can be reused from your existing extruder, given that you have the latest version of clockwork (with the short latch).
-If you are unsure, you can find correct version of all the clockwork parts in the STL directory.

 Additonally, one of: